 The Landform & Stability Maps module incorporating the smartline maps was released in June 2009.
 The module was developed through a partnership between Geoscience Australia and the Federal Department of Climate Change that also included the University of Tasmania and Surf Life Saving Australia.
 At the same time, conceptual models of major beach types were added to the website, and the Geomorphology & Geology module underwent a name-change to Habitat Mapping.
 The beach conceptual models were developed as part of the Australian Beach Safety and Management Program (ABSAMP), which was a long-term collaborative project between the University of Sydney and Surf Life saving Australia.
 At the conclusion of 2009, the contents of the Environmental Management and the NRM Reporting modules were merged, and the combined module was renamed Natural Resource Management.

-2010 saw the release of a two new beach searches (name and spatial), and a climate change module.
+2010 saw the release of a two new beach searches (name and spatial), and a climate change module (currently removed).
 The beach content was developed in collaboration with Professor Andrew Short (University of Sydney) and Surf Life Saving Australia.
-The climate change module was developed in collaboration with the Ferderal Department of Climate Change and Energy Efficiency.
+The climate change module was developed in collaboration with the former Ferderal Department of Climate Change and Energy Efficiency.